Are you vulnerable to union organizing?

 This free assessment will guide you to the right strategy to create employee advocates.

 Management Consulting Services

 Check out our proactive strategies that support positive employee relations.

 Employee Training Resources

 It can be a daunting task to create harassment training for your workplace.
 Additionally, updating your company’s harassment program to comply with current laws can be a challenge, especially if you operate in multiple states.
-The ten steps to develop and implement, and even improve, a harassment prevention training program is below.
+Follow the ten steps below to develop and implement, and even improve, a harassment prevention training program.

 The policy should cover all types of unlawful harassment and give a clear outline for reporting harassment.
 A firm policy helps to prevent harassment.
 Reviewing policies and procedures to compare them to the current legislature will help keep it up to date.
 Also, analyzing current policies to another company with very little harassment within the company can help as well.

 Go over what training has been accomplished in the past, and see what still needs to be done.
 Refresher training and harassment prevention should be done every three years.
 Supervisors need to be trained on how to handle complaints and recognize harassment.
 Don’t just base training on legal requirements, but also base it on the culture of the company and the people, which will make it tangible for them rather than just a concept.